amansgz/frontend-newbie-solutions/ping-coming-soon-page/README.md

-# 👩‍💻 Ping coming soon page
+# Ping coming Soon Page

+This is a solution to the Ping Coming Soon Page challenge on Frontend Mentor.
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ![Design preview for the coming soon page coding challenge](./styles/images/preview.png)